stefantoncu01/Folder-synchronization/README.md

 ##### Notes
+ - I have developed 2 different approaches:
+ 1) **first version - main.py**
  - The script first clears the replica folder.
  - If a replica folder doesn't exist it will create one.
  - The content of the source file will be copied to the replica folder on a specified interval (default one is 30 seconds, which will be overwritten by the console input)
- - Every change made to the source folder like folder creation, folder deletion, file creation, file renaming, and so on.. it's observed by the Observer class and logged to the console and a log file.
+ - Every change made to the source folder like folder creation, folder deletion, file creation, file renaming, and so on...
+It's observed by the Observer class and logged to the console and a log file.
+ - The script will continuously monitor the source folder and synchronize it with the replica folder based on the specified time interval.
+ - To stop the script manually, use the keyboard interrupt (CTRL+C).

+  2) **Second version - main version2**:
+ - If a replica folder doesn't exist, it will be created.
+ - With the compare function from the filecomp library, the script checks if the files from the replica folder are present /or equal to the one in the source folder.
+ - If differences between the files are found, the file from the replica folder will be deleted and the source file will be copied into the replica folder.
+ - If a file from source file is not found in the replica folder, it will be copied into the replica folder.
+ - If a file from the replica folder is not present in the source folder it will be deleted.
+ - Every change made to the source folder is observed by the Observer class and logged to the console and a log file.
+ - The script will continuously monitor the source folder and synchronize it with the replica folder based on the specified time interval
  - To stop the script manually, use the keyboard interrupt (CTRL+C).